systemslab/popper-paper/paper/paper.md

 stored in the experiment folder of paper repository as references.

-With all these artifacts available, the reader can easily deploy an experiment or rebuild the article's PDF that might include new results.
-@Fig:review-workflow shows our vision for the reader/reviewer workflow when reading a Popper for a Popperized article.
-The diagram uses tools we use in the use-case in Section 5.2, like Ansible and Docker, but as mentioned earlier, these can be swapped by equivalent tools.
+With all these artifacts available, the reader can easily deploy an experiment or rebuild the article's PDF that might include new results. @Fig:review-workflow shows our vision for the reader/reviewer workflow when reading a Popper for a Popperized article.
+The diagram uses tools we use in the use-case presented later, like Ansible and Docker, but as mentioned earlier, these can be swapped by equivalent tools.
 Using this workflow, the writer is completely transparent and the article consumer is free to explore results, re-run experiments, and contradict assetions in the paper.

 A paper is written in any desired markup language.
 In the above listing we use LATeX as an example (`paper.tex` file).
 There is a `build.sh` command that generates the output format (e.g. `PDF`).
 For the experiment execution logic, each experiment folder contains the necessary information such as setup, output post-processing (data analysis) and scripts for generating an image from the results.
 The execution of the experiment will produce output that is either consumed by a post-processing script, or directly by the scripts that generate an image.

 The output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
 An important component of the